 About the ACPE Program

-The Clinical Pastoral Education Program at Baptist Health System functions as an element of the Division of Mission and Ministry.
+The Clinical Pastoral Education (CPE) program at Baptist Health System functions as an element of the Division of Mission and Ministry.
 The Association of Clinical Pastoral Education, Inc. (ACPE) trains professionals and laypersons for ministry in hospitals, hospices, nursing homes, mental health centers, congregations and in other specialized settings.
-Through CPE, you'll develop skills and understanding to serve people at crossroads in their lives.
-Some are dealing with serious illnesses; some are aging or facing new challenges; others are dealing with death.
+Through CPE, students develop skills and understanding to serve people at crossroads in their lives.

 Our ACPE history has evolved to offer both impressive service in our clinical areas and education for students.
-From its beginning in 1961 as part of the Pastoral Care Department, the CPE program currently includes two ACPE Certified Educators, one Certified Educator Candidate position, six stipend Residents, six Summer Interns, and six Extended Interns.
+The CPE program currently includes one ACPE Certified Educator, one Certified Educator Candidate, six Residents, six Summer Interns and six Fall Extended Interns.

-Our ACPE Professional Advisory Group (PAG) provides strong support, consultation, and advocacy from our culturally diverse community and institution that ensures continued accountability and visionary leadership.
-The CPE students, whether Residents, Extended Interns or Summer Interns, work closely with our faculty, Baptist Health System healthcare professionals, and with a rich diversity of patients.
+Our ACPE Professional Advisory Group (PAG) provides strong support, consultation and advocacy from our culturally diverse community and institution that ensures continued accountability and visionary leadership.
+The CPE students, whether Residents, Summer Interns or Extended Interns, work closely with our faculty, Baptist’s healthcare professionals and with a rich diversity of patients.